-If you are retaking this course, you must submit a NEW policy paper and NEW response papers.
+If you are retaking this course, you must submit a NEW policy paper (with a new policy- not the same policy that you wrote about previously) and NEW response papers.
 Do not resubmit the papers that you submitted the first time that you took this course.
 If you resubmit an old paper, you will earn ZERO points for the paper.